alottabits/boardfarm-bdd/README.md

 Ensure the test environment has all the necessary components and files.

--   **Environment:** The testbed is orchestrated by Raikou, using the configurations in `raikou/examples/double_hop/`.
-The boardfarm inventory at `boardfarm-tests/bdd/test_infra/bf_configs/boardfarm_config_example.json` defines how boardfarm connects to these components.
+-   **Environment:** The testbed is orchestrated by Raikou and Boardfarm.
+Make sure that the respective configuration files are in place.
--   **Test Artifacts:** If your test requires specific files (e.g., firmware images, configuration files), place them in the `./test_infra/` directory.
+-   **Test Artifacts:** If your test requires specific files (e.g., firmware images, configuration files), place them in the `.tests/test_artifacts/` directory.
 The step definitions will be responsible for transferring these artifacts to the correct component in the testbed (e.g., copying a firmware image to the TFTP server running on the `wan` container).

 ### 4. Implement Step Definitions